Some people with heart failure have a loved one who serves as their caregiver after surgery.

-Increased drainage or oozing from incision.
+Increased drainage or oozing from the incision

 Opening of the incision

-Redness or warmth around the incision.
+Redness or warmth around the incision

-Pain Relief After Surgery for Heart Failure
+Pain Relief After Surgery

-Driving After Surgery for Heart Failure
+Driving After Surgery

-Your loved one's doctor will tell him or her when they may resume driving after surgery for heart failure.
-This usually occurs about six to eight weeks after surgery; however, time may be shorter if he or she had minimally invasive surgery.
-During this time, they may be passengers as often as they like.
+Your loved one's doctor will tell them when they can drive again.
+This usually happens 6 to 8 weeks after surgery.
+It may be shorter if their surgery was minimally invasive.
+During this time, they can be passengers as often as they like.